How to run the Connect2id server in a Docker container

 This section describes use of the Docker image intended for evaluation and testing of the Connect2id server.
 The image contains a complete deployment, including a backend database, a sample login page, an OpenID relying party, and other components.

 A production deployment should be based on a minimal purpose built image, with the database and the complementary web applications operating in their own separate containers.

 If Docker isn't installed on your computer you can find instructions here.
 The Community Edition (CE) is sufficient to run a Connect2id server.

 The provided demo image includes the required Java runtime and an exploded copy of the ZIP package we make available for download -- a Tomcat servlet container with a Connect2id server WAR, an OpenID relying party and a few other sample WARs deployed in it.
 A relational database (H2 in embedded mode) for the Connect2id server to persist its own data is also included.

 1.3 Configuring the Connect2id server

 The Connect2id server configuration is located in a set of

 /WEB-INF/ directory of its web application archive

-Any of those properties can be overridden by injecting a text file with the new
+Individual configuration properties can be overridden by injecting a text file

-The basic steps to run the Connect2id server in a Docker container:
+The steps to run the Connect2id server in a Docker container: